-If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
-Each counseling attempt includes up to four face-to-face visits.
+Each counseling attempt includes up to four face-to-face visits. and Tobacco Cessation Counseling.

-Our plan also covers additional 8 sessions of non-Medicare Smoking and Tobacco Cessation Counseling. tobacco use cessation preventive benefits.
+Our plan also covers additional 8 sessions of non-Medicare Smoking and Tobacco Cessation Counseling.